 In addition, it is important to keep in mind that employees are not the only “people asset” of our businesses, our customers are also key.
 It is essential to keep current on the perceptions of your customers to ensure that their views of your products and services are favorable.
 Once again, I recommend surveying at least once a year, but the top producing companies I work with typically survey their customers quarterly.
 By staying aware of the current perceptions and attitudes of employees and customers, you can become aware of potential problem areas before they have a negative effect on your profits and make a preemptive strike to correct your course.

-The National Business Research Institute (NBRI) has been assisting companies from all over the world with their employee and customer surveys for over 27 years.
+The National Business Research Institute (NBRI) has been assisting companies from all over the world with their employee and customer surveys since 1982.
 During this time NBRI consultants have personally witnessed the positive impact of conducting surveys regularly and acting on the results.
 Unfortunately, these same consultants have also witnessed what happens when an organization conducts surveys with employees and customers but then fails to follow through with action plans based on these results.
 One example of the former is a gaming company who conducted customer surveys, took action on the results, and in only one year saw an 18 percentile rank increase in the customers’ intent to return!
-However, a transport company that has been conducting employee surveys for several years, but not taking action on the results, watched their overall ranking decrease by about 10 percentiles in only a few years when benchmarking their results with a national database.
+However, a transport company that has been conducting employee surveys for several years, but not taking action on the results, watched their overall ranking decrease by about 10 percentiles in only a few years when benchmarking their results against their industry.
 It is obvious from these examples and the research discussed earlier that taking care of our human assets is not optional when it comes to business success.

 If you would like to learn more about how NBRI can help your company become more knowledgeable about your human assets in order to make changes that lead to increased profits, contact us now at 800-756-6168.